 REFUND POLICY - If you withdraw, take a leave of absence, leave the University without formal notification, or if you are requested to leave, you may be eligible for a refund of all or a portion of your tuition, fees, and dorm charges based on the earlier of the date of formal withdrawal or the documented date of last attendance.
-The tuition adjustment schedule is published on the P&S website under Policies - University Policies.
+The tuition adjustment schedule is published on the University Registrar's website.
 All students are charged a withdrawal fee of \$75.

 Withdrawal is defined as dropping the entire academic program in a given term, not a portion of the program.
-The Senior Associate Dean for Student Affairs determines the formal withdrawal or date of last attendance to be one of the following:
+The Associate Dean of Student Affairs determines the formal withdrawal or date of last attendance to be one of the following: